slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Channing Pollock*
 > *"Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip."
 -- Winston Churchill*
-> *"If something is too early to criticize, it's also too early to evangelize."
+> *"If something is too early to criticize, it’s also too early to evangelize."
 -- Kelsey Hightower*
 > *"Take feedback from nature and markets, not from people."
 "A good scare is a great error-correcting mechanism."
 "Remove grading to see who is really interested in the topic."
 -- Naval Ravikant*

-- don't take criticism from people that you would never go for advice.
+- don’t take criticism from people that you would never go for advice.
-- what do i do that is most annoying to u? say thank you and don't discuss it. don't act on it. just put it in your mind.
+- what do i do that is most annoying to u? say thank you and don’t discuss it. don’t act on it. just put it in your mind.
 -->

-> *"You don't need mentors, you need action."
+> *"You don’t need mentors, you need action."
 -- Naval Ravikant*

 Feedback from mentors speeds up improvement.
-Even if you can't understand the logic behind their wisdom, they'll show you the door.
+Even if you can’t understand the logic behind their wisdom, they’ll show you the door.

 > *"He who asks is a fool for five minutes, but he who does not ask remains a fool forever."
 -- Chinese proverb*